Rightpoint/BonMot/README.md

 ## Contributing

 Issues and pull requests are welcome!
-Please format all code using [`clang-format`](http://clang.llvm.org/docs/ClangFormat.html) an the included `.clang-format` configuration file.
+Please format all code using [`clang-format`](http://clang.llvm.org/docs/ClangFormat.html) and the included `.clang-format` configuration file.

 ## Author